yifso/nteract/docs/notes/group5-group.md

 });
 ```

-Note that you don't need to provide all the properties for a cell in the parameter passed to the `makeCodeCell` method.
-The package will use sensible defaults where appropriate.
+> NOTE: Not all the properties for a cell in the parameter passed to the `makeCodeCell` method.
+The package uses sensible defaults where appropriate.
 There are analogous functions to create other types of cells, such as `makeMarkdownCell` and `makeRawCell`.

 ## /messaging

 This package contains type definitions and helper functions for interacting with the [Jupyter Messaging Protocol](https://jupyter-client.readthedocs.io/en/stable/messaging.html).
-These functions can be used to create different types of request and response messages.
+These functions create different types of request and response messages.

 ### Installation